Why Won’t People Commit To Goals and KPIs?

 A great way to set team goals and KPIs is to start with what we call a Measures Team (that’s right, not a Goals Team).
 We’ve found that when teams create measures for their goals, and not just goals themselves, their commitment to their goals is much higher.
 The measures bring the goals into concrete reality.

 We’re not robots, that unquestioningly do whatever our programmer tells us to do.
 We are humans, with the power of free will and choice.
-And no-one in their right mind is going to blindly give their time and energy (let alone their blood, sweat and tears) to achieving a goal they don’t care about.
+And no-one in their right mind is going to blindly give their time and energy (let alone their blood, sweat and tears) to stay committed to achieve a goal they don’t care about.

 One of the best ways to help people to buy into their goals is to very actively involve them in choosing their own goals, and the measures for those goals.
 More specifically, warm them up by first helping them explore what they value, as much as what is important to the organisation.
 The goals will then be clearly relevant to the work they take pride in.
 The measures will feel more like tools for them, and not rods for their backs.